 2) Face Coverings

-Students, faculty, staff, and visitors to campus are not required to wear a mask or other face covering in our campus spaces.
+Masks are strongly encouraged.
 This guideline does not apply to the Student Health Center or other healthcare operations or research laboratories where a formal Environmental Health & Safety hazard assessment has determined face coverings to be necessary.

 3) Daily Screening